apache/doris/CONTRIBUTING.md

 Whether it's fixing Bugs or adding Features, we're all very welcome.
 If you want to submit code to Doris, you need to create a new branch for your submitted code from the fork code library on GitHub to your project space, add the source project upstream, and submit PR.

-About how to submit a PR refer to [Pull Request] (./pull-request.md).
+About how to submit a PR refer to [Pull Request](https://github.com/apache/incubator-doris/blob/master/.github/PULL_REQUEST_TEMPLATE.md).